copier-org/copier/README.md

 In this file, the keys `_exclude` and `_include` are special and will be treated as the default values for the `exclude` and `include` arguments of `copier.copy()`.
-However, any explicitely passed argument will have precedence over them.
+However, any explicitely passed argument will overwrite them.

 ## How it works